-Our mobile teams are working across Afghanistan to treat malnourished children under five and pregnant and breastfeeding mothers.
-And we’re working with partners to give cash grants to entrepreneurs, and support families with cash for food.
+Our mobile teams have been working across Afghanistan to treat malnourished children under five and pregnant and breastfeeding mothers.
+We’ve also been working with partners to give cash grants to entrepreneurs, and support families with cash for food.

 Democratic Republic of Congo is facing conflict, economic challenges, and extreme weather events.
 27 million people can‘t get enough food.

 When Coronavirus hit, we supported local health facilities to treat malnourished children and improve nutrition in the face of the pandemic.
 We’re working across the country to improve child protection, hygiene, healthcare, and nutrition.

 East Africa.
 Combined with the pandemic, countries across this region are facing droughts, flooding, desert locusts, political instability, conflict, and economic instability.

 Across East Africa, we’re:

 North-East Nigeria’s three states have suffered ten years of violence and conflict.
 Alongside partners, we’re supporting livelihoods, treating malnourished children, and teaching parents how to spot malnutrition and help children get enough good food.

 The Sahel – Burkina Faso, Mali, and Niger.
 For decades, communities in the Sahel haven’t been able to get enough to eat.
 Climate change and COVID-19 have made the situation worse, and competition over land and resources has led to growing violence.

 Alongside partners, we’re pushing governments to control the price of food and put in place social safety nets for the most vulnerable families.
 We’re also helping families access money and food, and teaching communities how to help children get a nutritious diet.

 Syria has suffered through ten years of war.
 And this war has caused inflation, job losses, and economic deterioration.
 More than half of the population can’t get enough food to eat.
 Almost a third of Syrian children are stunted.